ARUNAGIRI1617/FLAML/README.md

 It is highly customizable and doesn’t need meta-learning or ensemble modeling to generate good results.

-#Here I used FLAML for dedection of diabetes
+#Here I used FLAML for Prediction of Diabetes.